mirego/fastlane-toolkit/README.md

 ```

 ### Xcode environment variables
-If you need to provide Xcode extra environment variables, you can do so using the `xcargs` option of the `build` action.
+If you need to provide Xcode extra environment variables, you can do so using the `xcargs` option of the `build_ios_app_with_toolkit` action.

 ```ruby
 build_ios_app_with_toolkit(project: sampleProject, configuration: configuration, xcargs: "ENABLE_CONFIG_PANEL=true")